 • Age-Based Options: Contributions are invested in one of three portfolios according to the age of the beneficiary.
-Money invested in age-based options are automatically transferred over time to successive Portfolios with asset allocations that change from equity funds to fixed income and money market funds as the beneficiary approaches college age.
+Money invested in age-based options are automatically transferred over time to successive Portfolios with asset allocations that change from equity funds to fixed income and to short-term reserve funds as the beneficiary approaches college age.